texnokrates/jekyll-theme-piraatit/development.md

 When the theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to your theme-gem, please edit the regexp in `jekyll-theme-pirati.gemspec` accordingly.
+To add a custom directory to your theme-gem, please edit the regexp in `jekyll-theme-piraatit.gemspec` accordingly.

 ## Using Docker